phan-tang/micro-frontend-exercise/README.md

 Run via yarn:
 > yarn docker:stop
 ```
-After all containers started, access to URL http://localhost:4000
+After all containers started, access to URL http://localhost
 for Hasura and login with secret key `HASURA_GRAPHQL_ADMIN_SECRET`
-from `.env` file.
+from `.env` file, services have different ports for Hasura:
+- CheckoutService: Port 5100.
+- ProductService: Port 5200.

 ### Backup data from PostgreSQL and Hasura
 ```